Summersby95/ci-milestone-one/README.md

   * Adjust margins and paddings on various elements
 * Header Image and text taking up too much real estate on screen
   * Adjust div height

+### From Validatiors

+* H5 element in alert not closed
+  * Add closing tag
+* No semi-colon after attribute value in stylesheet
+  * add semi-colon